Cath Finntrágha: Synopsis

 Dáire (or Dáiri) Donn, called "king of the great world" and ostensibly the most powerful ruler in Europe, intends to invade Ireland.
 Apart from seeking to gratify a more general ambition to conquer territory, he has a pretext and motif which are directed at Finn mac Cumaill in person.
 First of all, Dáire seeks retribution for the fact that Finn has eloped with the wife and daughter of Bolcán (Vulcan), King of France, when in the mercenary service of the latter.
 Second, Dáire's sense of honour and pride is ignited by stories about Finn's successes.
-He musters a large body of forces from all across Europe and invades Ireland at Finntraighe (lit. 'fair strand'), the shore of Ventry (County Kerry), near Dingle.
+He musters a large body of forces from all across Europe and invades Ireland at Finntraighe (lit. 'fair strand'), the shore of Ventry (County Kerry), on the Dingle Peninsula.
 A mighty and protracted battle ensues.
 Finn's son Oisín faces Bolcán in combat, who much like Suibne Geilt, goes insane and flies off, ultimately landing at Glenn Bolcáin.
 The young son of the King of Ulster arrives with a troop of boys to rally to Finn's support but is killed.
-It is only when the Tuatha Dé Danann are called in that the Irish become victorious.
-When Finn slays Dáire Donn and the Greek amazon Ógarmach, the invaders admit defeat and take flight.
+It is only when the Tuatha Dé Danann are called upon and, after considerable internal debate, choose to intervene, that the Fianna are at last victorious.
+When Finn personally slays both Dáire Donn and the Greek amazon Ógarmach, the invaders finally admit defeat and take flight.